 Program X is Glenunga’s version of Pastoral Care – a time where we focus on you as a learner to equip you with attributes that support success, such as persistence, thinking about thinking, and working effectively in teams.
 We also study curriculum that builds caring, principled and open minded people.

 Excursions and camps vary from sub-school to sub-school and subject to subject.
 We also offer language and cultural tours, World Challenge, ski trips and we support students in sporting camps.
 For more information please ask your subject teacher.

-Lunch is 45 minutes long and happens at 1.20m each day.
-Recess runs for 25 minutes, although the times vary from day-to-day.
+Lunch is 45 minutes long and happens at 1:20 pm each day.
+Recess runs for 25 minutes, although the times vary throughout the week’s timetable.

 The canteen provides a range of healthy foods, from sandwiches through to hot food.
 There are a range of specials available that change each day.